CTUAvastLab/JsonGrinder.jl/docs/src/exfunctions.md

 by default, metadata contains `nothing`.

-And if `uniontypes` is false, it looks as follows
+And if `extract_missing` is false, it looks as follows

 ```@repl 1
 e = ExtractScalar(Float32, 0.5, 4.0, true)